whyboris/karma-helpful-reporter/README.md

       colorOptions: {
         testName: 0,  // default is 205
         browserName: 123, // default is 199
-        firstLine: 255 // default is 211
+        firstLine: 225, // default is 211
+        loggedErrors: 255 // default is 217
       },

       // hide from the final report the browser involved
+      hideBrowser: true, // default is false

+      // remove from the final report
+      // anything that follows '<-'
+      // for example `blah blah <- test.ts 4250:39`
+      // will become `blah blah`
-      hideBrowser: true // default is false
+      removeTail: true // default is false
     }
   });
 };